mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 DFSP which owns the account(s) on behalf of which the PISP wants to transact.

-The `/consents` request is originally sent to the PISP by the DFSP following the original consent request process described in [Section 3.1.3](todo) above.
+The `/consents` request is originally sent to the PISP by the DFSP following the original consent request process described in Section 3.1.2.1.2 above.
 At the close of this process, the DFSP which owns the customer’s account(s) will have satisfied itself that its customer really has requested that the PISP be allowed access to their accounts, and will have defined the accounts in question and the type of access which is to be granted.